hmslima/sambahsacompletegrammar/sambahsa.md

 ***(They)***** browed –** broveer {brovEër}

-“Brovista” is not possible because of the “a” would change the accentuation of the word.
+“Brovista” is not possible because the “a” would change the accentuation of the word.

 Apropos, “brov” also means the substantive “eyebrow”.